Elliot Minor: Hiatus: 2010–present

+On 28 August 2010, keyboardist Ali Paul announced that after completing tour commitments with Elliot Minor in September he would be leaving the band and would go on to recommence university studies.
+On 14 September 2011, Ali appeared on BBC One quiz show Pointless alongside his then girlfriend.
+Ali stated "They (Elliot Minor) haven't gone for good, everyone's just taking time out to do their own thing for now".
+They got to the final round but left empty handed.

 In November 2010, drummer Dan Hetherton started working on a project with James Matthews, former singer of Go:Audio.
 They formed the band The Dead Famous with close friends Luke Bayliss and Satoshi, playing bass and guitar respectively.
 Satoshi was replaced in early 2011 by another close friend, Fred.
-A hiatus was rumoured but not officially announced until December 2011, when Dan Hetherton announced the hiatus on his Facebook page stating that he didn't want it but other members of the band wanted a break, he formed the Dead Famous to continue his passion of making music.
-Davies is working on production and his new band called 'Spirits' which was announced on his Twitter page.
-Ed Hetherton is now at University College London studying geophysics and Minton is at King's College London studying business management.
+In December 2011 Dan Hetherton stated via his Facebook page that other members of Elliot Minor wanted a break, so he formed the Dead Famous to continue his passion of making music.

+When Ed Minton was interviewed in 2014, he spoke about Elliot Minor's hiatus stating, "It's a tough one, when a band doesn't work out well... it just doesn't work out!
+We had a load of issues with our label, management and all the backend stuff in general, the fans were never the reason we parted.".

+Davies continued musical endeavours, producing his new band called 'Spirits' which was announced on his Twitter page.
+Davies currently works as a composer, composing music for the BBC TV series Silent Witness.
+Minton studied business management at King's College London, and is now a director in a private equity firm.

+Ed Hetherton studied geophysics at University College London and works in industry.

+Ali Paul studied law at the University of York and works as a legal professional.

 Reunion: 2014

 As of 30 November 2013 the band started to post on their Facebook page, merely posting "2014" for the first few days, but building up with hints.
 Originally taken by fans as a reunion, the band announced on 7 December that they would play a one-off show at Camden Underworld 28 March 2014 supported by Maven, They Say Fall and Forever The Foundations.
 The band sold the show out in minutes and they added another show, and would go on to play another show later in 2014 to promote their new song "All My Life", a one-off single.
-The band then returned to their hiatus, continuing to be active on social media but with no chance of a reunion at present.
+The band then returned to their hiatus, continuing to be active on social media.